swetha0175/FRAS/README.md

    - Remember the password you use for the database—it will be required later.

 5. **Database Configuration**
-   - In `FRAS_main.py`, connect your Python script to MySQL using your credentials.
+   - In `FRAS-main-system.py`, connect your Python script to MySQL using your MySQL Server credentials.

 6. **Run the Attendance System**
-   - Execute `FRAS_main.py` to begin facial recognition attendance logging.
+   - Execute `FRAS-main-system.py` to begin facial recognition attendance logging.

 ### Registration Script
 To use the user registration feature:

 1. Open the `FRAS_Registration.py` file.
-2. Connect it to the MySQL database as done in `FRAS_main.py`.
+2. Connect it to the MySQL database as done in `FRAS-main-system.py`.
 3. Execute the script to register new users.

 ---